 Susan on Facebook

 She has a couple of other roles she performs as well as writing and publishing.
-Susan is Editor in Chief for Divine Magazine, an entertainment, music and LGBTQ e-zine.
+Susan is Editorial Manager for Divine Magazine, an entertainment, music and LGBTQ e-zine.
 She loves being part of the team and getting to meet a load of interesting and often quirky people.
-If you have a yen to write a few articles for Divine, or perhaps do a guest post for them, please feel free to get in touch at [email protected].
+If you have a yen to write a few articles for Divine, or perhaps do a guest post for them, please feel free to get in touch at email@example.com.
 Find out more about what Divine does here.

 Due to her belief that everyone should be treated equal, and should be able to be themselves no matter what their differences, Susan is also a Board Trustee for a wonderful charity called The Being Me Campaign.
 It’s something she has a real passion for, believing that the culture of tolerance and acceptance starts with youth and yet can also be imparted to adults.
 You can find more about this by clicking on the link.
-The Being Me Campaign was proud to be the preferred charity for the shiMMer event that took place in July 2017.
+The Being Me Campaign is proud to be the preferred charity for the shiMMer event taking place in July.

 If you fancy hearing Susan’s dulcet tones, or fancy a laugh, here’s some radio interviews she’s done over the years.
 You might find them informative, hopefully you’ll have a chuckle or two.
 The first one is a Benedict Cumberbatch themed conversation between two dyed in the wool Cumberbitches